onnx/keras-onnx/README.md

 # Introduction
-The keras2onnx model converter enables users to convert Keras models into the [ONNX](https://onnx.ai) model format.
+This Keras model converter(keras2onnx) enables you convert the keras models into [ONNX](https://onnx.ai) model format .
-Initially, the Keras converter was developed in the project [onnxmltools](https://github.com/onnx/onnxmltools).
-To support more kinds of Keras models and reduce the complexity of mixing multiple converters, keras2onnx was created to convert the Keras model only.
+Initially Keras converter was developed in the project onnxmltools.
+To support more kinds of keras models and reduce the complexity of mixing multiple converters, keras2onnx was created to convert the keras model only.

-keras2onnx converter supports not only all keras built-in layers, but also the lambda/custom layer by working with the [tf2onnx](https://github.com/onnx/tensorflow-onnx) converter which is embedded into the source tree directly now to avoid version conflicts and installation complexity.
+keras2onnx converter supports not only all keras built-in layers, but also the lambda/custom layer by working with [tf2onnx](https://github.com/onnx/tensorflow-onnx) converter which was embedded into the source tree directly to avoid the version conflict and install complexity.

 keras2onnx has been tested on **Python 3.5 and 3.6** (CI build).
 It does not support **Python 2.x**.